thephpleague/uri-src/docs/components/7.0/index.md

 components while exposing more specific methods to regularly used components like URI queries, URI domains and URI paths.

+To start, each URI component object can be instantiated from:

+- its value without its delimiter;
+- a URI or;
-To start, each URI component object can be instantiated from, its value without its delimiter, a URI or an authority, if the component is part of the authority string, which leads to the following:
+- an authority, if the component is part of the authority string;

 ~~~php
 use League\Uri\Components\Host;